taviso/ctftool/README.md

 The following components are imported third party projects.

 * [pe-parse](https://github.com/trailofbits/pe-parse), by Andrew Ruef et al.
-  * pe-parse is used to implement `GetProcAddress()` for 64-bit modules from a 32-bit process.
-This is used in the `symbol` command.
+  * pe-parse is used to implement a `GetProcAddress()` for 64-bit modules from a 32-bit process.
+This is used in the `symbol` command, and allows the same binary to work on x64 and x86.
 * [wineditline](http://mingweditline.sourceforge.net/), by Paolo Tosco.
-  * wineditline is used to implement friendly command-line input and history editing.
+  * wineditline is used to implement user friendly command-line input and history editing.
 * [dynamorio](https://www.dynamorio.org/), by Derek Bruening et al.
   * I borrowed some of the prototypes and type definitions from DR.
 * [ntdll.h](http://www.zezula.net/en/prog/lpc.html), by Ladislav Zezula.
   * Ladislav collected some structure definitions and prototoypes from various WDK, DDK, SDK releases into one convenient file.